lolyhop/bigdata-final-project/output/report.md

 1. **Reduce expected losses from loan defaults.**

 The first objective is to identify risky loan applications before a loan is issued.
 If a lender can estimate default risk at the approval stage, it can make safer decisions, apply stricter verification to suspicious applications, or adjust loan terms.
-This objective is supported by the[Office of the Comptroller of the Currency (OCC)](https://www.occ.treas.gov/news-issuances/congressional-testimony/2011/pub-test-2011-92-written.pdf), a U.S. regulator that supervises national banks.
+This objective is supported by the [Office of the Comptroller of the Currency (OCC)](https://www.occ.treas.gov/news-issuances/congressional-testimony/2011/pub-test-2011-92-written.pdf), a U.S. regulator that supervises national banks.
 The OCC explains that credit risk is one of the most important risks for banks and notes that loan losses have historically been a major reason for bank failures.

 2. **Make underwriting decisions more consistent and transparent.**